Best Shadow Work Journals in 2025: Tested Picks and Who They Fit

 Choose based on how your mind works:

-• If you think in images and metaphors → Wisdom of Wholeness
+- If you want a reflective, embodied journey → Wisdom of Wholeness

 Choose the format that matches your nervous system — not what you think you “should” use.
 Shadow work is intimate.
 The right journal is the one that helps you show up consistently.